 The PCBAs are put in a thermal chamber to power on for about 250 hours without interruption.
 The temperatures are elevated to a certain level.
 All the PCBAs should follow the ECIA - EIA-364-17 standard.

-In fact, other PCBA tests can be added to the above steps of PCB assembly.
-For the PCBs used for aerospace, defense, automotive, medical, and communications, the four-terminal sensing is also required for PCBA manufacturing.
+Other PCBA tests can be added to the above steps of PCB assembly.
+For the PCBs used for aerospace, defense, automotive, medical, and communications, four-terminal sensing is also required for PCBA manufacturing.
 Besides, the flying probe test, in-circuit test, IC programming, repairing if there's any problem, and so on may also occur depending on the practical needs.